Section Background

 What if an applicant does not respond to an Office Action?

-In most cases, the USPTO treats applications in which an Office Action is not answered as abandoned by the applicant if no response is received within six months.
+In most cases, the USPTO treats applications in which an Office Action is not answered as abandoned by the applicant if no response is received within three months.
 The USPTO filing fee is generally not refunded and future efforts to register the trademark will typically require the applicant to start all over, including payment of new USPTO filing fees.

 Get Started